Quinn Gray - He does have some limited starting experience but he's a No. 3 quarterback.

 Billy Cundiff - He was released by the Kansas City Chiefs recently.
 Because there's a lack of available talent at kicker, Cundiff should be able to find a job.

 Connor Barth - He lost the kicking job in Kansas City to Nick Novak.

 Justin Medlock - The St. Louis Rams recently released the former fifth-round pick of the Chiefs.

 Aaron Elling - The kickoff specialist was recently released by the Oakland Raiders.

 Morten Andersen - Even though he turned 48 recently, Andersen hasn't officially retired.

-Ryan Plackemeier - The former seventh-round pick out of the 2006 draft was released by the Seattle Seahawks earlier this week.
+Ryan Plackemeier - The former seventh-round pick out of the 2006 draft was released by the Seattle Seahawks recently.

 Scott Player - He spent a few weeks with the New England Patriots recently.

 Josh Miller - He was recently released by the Tennessee Titans.